MuhammadAshiqAmeer/dr.x-assignment-nlp/README.md

 ---

-## 💡To improve
+## 💡To improve(pending)

-- The .docx files contains tables.
-Tables can be extracted using docx library.
-Extracted table need to be splitted using langchains `MarkdownHeaderTextSplitter` for better results.
-The remaining paragraph texts using `RecursiveCharacterTextSplitter`.
-So chunking the table seperatly disconnects both.
-Need to integrate an optimal solution.
+- The `.docx` files contain tables that can be extracted using the `python-docx` library.
+For better results, tables should be chunked using LangChain’s `MarkdownHeaderTextSplitter`, while the remaining paragraph text can be processed using the `RecursiveCharacterTextSplitter`.
+However, handling tables separately currently breaks the flow between table content and the surrounding text.
+An optimal integration strategy to preserve this continuity is still pending.

 ## 🪪 License